 Once you’ve determined the type of app you want to create, you can then start your search for the experts to create them.

 The advantage of hiring freelancers is that you get to negotiate a deal for your project.
 Web sites like Toptal and Hired are popular choices for hiring freelancers.
 Sites like these will filter the most qualified candidates and save you a lot of time looking.

 2. Tech sites

 Tech blogs such as Wired, The Verge, and TechCrunch are great platforms when you’re looking for app developers.
-They’ll typically have articles about app development and a community that can lead you to find tech talents.
+They’ll typically have articles about app development and a community that can lead you to find tech talent.

 3. Recruitment agencies

 Doing the whole recruitment process can be exhausting.
 You can leave it to HR agencies to pick out qualified candidates instead.
-They can scour your local areas and provide you with a list of talents to contact.
+They can scour your local areas and provide you with a list of talent to contact.

 Looking for developers in the US, in general, is challenging.
 The more specific the skills you’re looking for, the less likely you’ll find qualified candidates.
 Given that there’s already a talent shortage in IT, you’ll have an even smaller selection pool.